LCP LCP LCP

 This is the time to clearly lay out the ways in which the team can continue to contribute to the strategy and organization, rather than hold people’s feet to the fire.
 Remind your teams how vital their work is now and will be going forward.
 Again, be specific.
 A general “your work is important to our success” will fall flat.
 Instead, show them how their work contributes now — and how it will in the future — and why it’s important for that team to do it.
 Framed in the right way, accountability can reinforce your team’s connection to your mission and strategy and can motivate and inspire them to deliver to the highest standards.

 Communicating gratitude is not always easy, but your teams deserve it.
-So from our team to yours: Happy Thanksgiving.
-And thank you.
+So, from our team to yours: Happy Thanksgiving.

 Subscribe to Our Blog